 This course is designed for PT majors and for other students who wish to use it to fulfill the core requirement in science.
 Lecture must be taken prior to or concurrently with the corresponding lab.
 PHY 111 covers kinematics, dynamics, conservation of energy and momentum, and rotational motion.
 PHY 112 covers statics, fluids, oscillations, sound and waves, temperature and heat, electricity and magnetism, and ray optics.
 PHY 111 must be taken prior to PHY 111L or concurrently with PHY 111L.
 PHY 112 must be taken prior to PHY 112L or concurrently with PHY 112L.
+PHY 111 is a prerequisite for PHY 112.
 Prerequisite: MAT 122 or permission of instructor.